Amethyst Metaphysical Properties

 Additionally, it has been said to have been used by the ancient Egyptians.

-Historically, amethyst was highly valued among Christians.
+Historically, amethyst was highly valued among members of the Christian faith.
 Often, bishops wore rings with amethysts, as their intense shade of purple symbolized Jesus Christ.
 St. Valentine and St. Matthias had proximity to the amethyst as well.

 Physical Properties of Amethyst